YorkEarwaker/Electrical-Engineering/rpi-z/README.md

 ## Notes

 Please see
-* For directions on headless connection to RPi Zero 2 W with Raspberry Pi Debug Probe.
+* For directions on headless connection to RPi Zero 2 W with Raspberry Pi Debug Probe or USB tty to UART cable.
 Work in progress.
 * Headless, RPi Zero 2 W, configuration & connection guide, [WS](https://forums.raspberrypi.com/viewtopic.php?t=394836), Raspberry Pi Forums
 * The official Getting Started Raspberry Pi Documentation does not cover the use case described in the forum post.
 * For attempts at process see inline below heading; Output - headless to RPi Zero 2 W with Raspberry Pi Debug Probe

+This should not be difficult; to communicate with RPi Zero headless.
+But it is in different use cases.
+This is a barrier to entry for use of the Raspberry Pi product range particularly its SBC's .

 ## Status